Ignatius-

 Rufus ran at Danteus with a drawn sword.
-Quickly, Danteus blocked the attack of his sword with his sheathed rapier.
-The men pressed their weight behind the weapons which trembled beneath the force of the other.
+Quickly, Danteus stopped the blow by bracing his sheathed rapier against the oncoming sword.
+The men leaned into their strikes, weapons trembling beneath the clash of ferocity.
 “I don’t see why you’d want to side with those filthy monsters.
 You’re better than that, you’re better than them.”

 “Don’t you think you’re a little too old for name calling?”
 Danteus remarked, with a twisted smile.
 His smile shifted into a frown when he failed under Rufus’s strength.
-Slipping his sword from Rufus’s, Danteus slid it past him and shoved the pummel of his sheathed blade into his sternum.
-Rufus curled over in pain and stumbled back.
+Danteus wrenched Rufus’s sword aside, slipped his own blade free, and drove the pommel of the sheathed sword into his sternum.
+Rufus doubled over with a cry and staggered backward.

 “Bastard.”
 Rufus growled.

 “Sorry, but I’m no bastard.”
 Danteus remarked, with a coy smile.
 “You should know that better than anyone.”
-Danteus blocked and countered another attack.
-Anton and Maximus rushed towards Danteus to help but paused when he held up his hand.
+Danteus blocked and countered another attack with his sheathed rapier.
+Anton and Maximus dashed toward Danteus to assist, but stopped when he raised a hand to halt them.
 Danteus observed Rufus and declared, “Tell us what you know.
 Where’s Garret?”

 “Even if I knew.
 I wouldn’t tell you!”
 Rufus called rushing at Danteus, who quickly side stepped the assault, and punched him hard in the face, breaking his nose.